smirnov-mi/k8s/CKA/README.md

 # A summary of the most relevant CKA subjects

-I recently prepared myself for a CKA certification.
+I recently mastered the CKA certification (Febr.
+2024).
-I used a lot of different sources, a lot of great youtube videos, some online collections and official training env. by killer.sh
+I used a lot of different sources for learning, a lot of great youtube videos, some online collections and official training env. by killer.sh